codeface-io/SwiftObserver/readme.md

 * Observers can also stop observing an observable object via `observer.stopObserving(observable)`.
 * Another way to remove observers from an observable object is to call `observable.removeAllObservers()`.
 * To actively remove dead observer references from an observable object, you may call `observable.removeNilObservers()`.
-* Although you don't need to handle "disposables" or tokens after adding an observer, all objects are internally hashed, so performance is never an issue.
+* Although you don't need to handle tokens after adding an observer, all objects are internally hashed, so performance is never an issue.
-* Even if you forget to remove observers from observables, you likely won't run into problems because abandoned obervervings get pruned internally at every opportunity.
+* Even if you forget to remove observers from observables, you likely won't run into problems because abandoned obervervations get pruned internally at every opportunity.

 ## <a id="variables"></a>3.
 Variables